djhshih/setup-linux/gpu02.md

 You should understand the behaviour and resource usage of code that you are running and configure the multithread usage properly.
-If your code uses all threads and you cannot figure it how to configure thread usage, you can use `taskset` to limit CPU usage of your `python` process.
+If your code uses all threads and you cannot figure it how to configure thread usage, you can use `taskset` to limit CPU usage of your process.

 CPU usage can be limited for a `python` process to threads 0 to 3 using `taskset` by
 ```